 Academic dishonesty, which includes plagiarism and cheating, are problems that most teachers have dealt with in their career.
 Students sometimes succumb to the temptation of finding ways to excel or just survive a course by doing things that are highly questionable.
 This post will attempt to deal with some of the issues related to academic dishonesty.
 In particular, we will look at how perceptions of academic dishonesty vary across context.

 This may be frustrating to many but there is little agreement in terms of what academic dishonesty is once one leaves their own cultural context.
 In the West, people often believe that a person can create and “own” an idea, that people should “know” their stuff, and that “credit” should be giving one using other people’s ideas.
 These foundational assumptions shape how teachers and students view using others ideas and using the answers of friends to complete assignments

 However, in other cultures there is more of an “ends justifies the means” approach.
-This manifests itself in using ideas without giving credit because ideas belong to nobody and having friends “help” you to complete an assignment or quiz because they know the answer and you do not, if the situation was different you would give them the answer.
-Therefore, in many context doesn’t matter how the assignment or quiz is completed as long as it is done.
+This manifests itself in using ideas without giving credit because ideas belong to nobody and having friends “help” you to complete an assignment or quiz because they know the answer and you do not if the situation was different you would give them the answer.
+Therefore, in many contexts doesn’t matter how the assignment or quiz is completed as long as it is done.

 This has a parallel in many situations.
 If you are working on a project for your boss and got stuck.
 Would it be deceptive to ask for help from a colleague to get the project done?
 Most of us have done this at one time or another.
-The problem is that this is almost always frown upon during an assignment or assessment in the world of academics.
+The problem is that this is almost always frowned upon during an assignment or assessment in the world of academics.

 The purpose here is not to judge one side or the other but rather to allow people to identify the assumptions they have about academic dishonesty so that they avoid jumping to conclusions when confronted with this by people who are not from the same part of the world like them.

 Our views on academic dishonesty are shaped in the context we grow up in